Screenshot 2023-06-29 at 12.46.26.png

 The skate audience

-Bringing in this distinctive style gave our film the style needed to live on Red Bull Skateboarding’s YouTube channel.
+Introducing this distinctive style gave our film the look it needed to stand out on Red Bull Skateboarding’s YouTube channel.
 But we weren’t done there.

-It’s not every day you film in a location like the Natural History Museum, so having the campaign to match mattered.
+It’s not every day you film in a location like the Natural History Museum, so having a campaign to match was crucial.

-• 160k+ YouTube views on Red Bull Skate’s channel
+• 160K+ YouTube views on Red Bull Skate

-• Large-scale PR activation across mainstream sports press
+• Major PR coverage across mainstream sports media

 Previous